#1 Set A Schedule

 #7 Ask For Assistance

 It's always good to ask others for help but remember that it is your story, you decide how it starts, proceeds, & ends.
 If you don't like asking for help, don't be anxious, just ask!
-Sometimes the advice of others can spark new ideas & improve the quality of your writing.
-Let others help out when the time is right.
+Sometimes the advice of others can spark new ideas & improve the quality of your writing, but only let others help out when the time is right.

 #8 Don't Fear Criticism!